How we are making our visits to your setting as safe as they can be during this time...

 To ensure that we are doing our absolute best to make our visits to you as safe as possible for all involved, please see our adaptions and plans to minimise risk below:

-Our team will discuss the current Covid -19 procedures within your setting prior to arrival and ensure any of our team attending are made fully aware of both your Covid-19 and safeguarding requirements.
+Our team will discuss the current Covid -19 procedures within your setting or venue prior to arrival and ensure any of our team attending are made fully aware of both your Covid-19 and safeguarding requirements.
 Should you require our team members to wear masks at any point of the day our team would be more than happy to adhere to this.

 All ReachOut team members have taken infection prevention and Covid-19 awareness training.